History of the Nagas

-The history of the Nagas dates back centuries, but first appear in written records of Ahom kingdom during the medieval period of Indian history.
-Aside from developing contacts with the Ahom kingdom, which was established in 1228 in Assam, the Nagas generally lived an isolated existence from the outside world.
-This changed in the 19th century, when the Burmese Empire launched several invasions of Assam between 1817 and 1826, which led the Nagas to briefly fall under Burmese rule.
-However, the neighbouring British Empire annexed Assam in 1828 following the 1826 Treaty of Yandabo.
+The history of the Nagas dates back centuries, but the Nagas first appear in written records of the Ahom kingdom during the medieval period of Indian history.
+Their relations with neighbouring peoples, however, were not limited to the Ahoms.
+Naga communities also interacted with Kachari groups and the Dimasa–Kachari kingdom, whose early capital was located at Dimapur in the Dhansiri valley.
+Kachari historical traditions preserve accounts predominantly concerning warfare with both the Ahoms and the Nagas.
+An Ahom chronicle tradition further relates that, while passing through the Tirap region, Sukaphaa encountered a group of Kacharis at the foot of the Naga Hills.
+They reportedly stated that they and their chief had abandoned Mohong, a tract associated with salt springs, after losing it to the Nagas, and had subsequently settled near the Dikhow River.
+Thus, although many Naga communities remained politically autonomous and comparatively isolated from distant states, they maintained military and political contacts with neighbouring Kachari and Ahom polities.

+This changed further in the 19th century, when the Burmese Empire launched several invasions of Assam between 1817 and 1826, bringing parts of the Naga-inhabited frontier briefly under Burmese influence.
+The neighbouring British Empire subsequently annexed Assam following the 1826 Treaty of Yandabo.

 During the 1830s, the British dispatched several expeditionary forces to Assam in order to solidify their control over the region; in 1845, British officials signed a non-aggression pact with several Naga chiefs to bring an end to Naga raids on British-controlled territory in Assam.
 However, the Naga violated the agreement and continued to launch raids on British-controlled territories.
 During the 19th century, British attempts to subdue the Naga tribes and abolish traditional Naga practices such as headhunting and intertribal violence were resisted with guerrilla tactics from the Naga, in particular the Angami Naga.
 The colonial authorities responded by launching a series of successive punitive expeditions, which brought this resistance to an end.

 During World War I, 2,000 Nagas enlisted in the British Indian Army (BIA) and served in the Western Front.
 In World War II, a larger number of Nagas enlisted in the BIA and fought in the Burma campaign against invading Japanese forces.
 After India became independent from British rule in 1947, the Naga became Indian citizens, though an ongoing ethnic conflict has existed in the region since 1958.